mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 performed after the `ArtifactReboot` state of all update modules that responded `Yes` have been executed.
-This means that the reboot caused by a module that responded `Automatic` will always come after one that responded `Yes`, even though that may not be the original order in the artifact.
+This means that the reboot caused by a module that responded `Automatic` will always come after one that responded `Yes`, even though that may not be the original order in the Artifact.

 Unless all modules responded `No` in the `NeedsArtifactReboot` query, the `ArtifactReboot` state executes after `ArtifactInstall`.
 Inside this state it is